se-edu/se-book/designPatterns/abstractionOccurrence/what/q-tick-mostSuited.md

 - ( ) a.
 Stagings of a stage drama at various theatres
 - ( ) b.
 Teachers and their students
 - ( ) c.
-Modules and exams/assignments given by those modules
+Courses and exams/assignments given by those courses

 <div slot="answer">